 Allografts are obtained from cadaveric bone and/or tissue from a bone bank and may be used alone or in combination with another material.
-Even when a cadaveric bone is used alone the allograft must be processed to decrease the likelihood of disease transmission and immunogenic response.
+Even when used alone, an allograft must be processed to decrease the likelihood of disease transmission and immunogenic response.
 Examples of allografts include bone morphogenetic proteins, demineralized bone matrix products and cadaver donor bone.

-Bone Morphogenetic Proteins (BMP) are naturally occurring proteins found in human bone and play an active role in bone formation.
+• Bone morphogenetic proteins (BMP) are naturally occurring proteins found in human bone and play an active role in bone formation.
 The allograft consists of rhBMP-2 on an absorbable collagen sponge carrier and is designed for use with a fusion device.
+BMPs are approved by the FDA as a bone graft substitute in lumbar interbody fusions.

-Demineralized Bone Matrix (DBM) products are a class of commercially available grafting agents produced by acid extraction of allograft bone (known as decalcification).
-DBM may be a freezedried powder, granules, gel, putty, or strips.
+- Demineralized Bone Matrix (DBM) products are a class of commercially available grafting agents produced by acid extraction of allograft bone (known as decalcification).
+DBM may be a freeze-dried powder, granules, gel, putty or strips. - Cadaver allografts, retrieved from donor sources processed at a bone bank, are used as grafting agents used for spinal fusion and in treatment of osteochondral defects.